ollycohen/farming/README.md

 The research that accompanied this article: [The Food Supply Chain through Vaclav Smil's Growth](https://paternal.substack.com/p/the-food-supply-chain-through-vaclav)

-In this project, I explored the relatedness of our industrial food supply chain (through crop production and yields) to obesity prevalence in America.
+In this project, I explored the relatedness of our large-scale farming (through crop production and yields) to obesity prevalence in America.